SoCal Forecast

 Current Conditions:

-Early this morning, periods were primarily running 10 seconds from 315° and 15 seconds from 200°.
+Early this morning, periods were primarily running 15 seconds from 295°.

-Most west facing breaks were running waist to chest high (and rising).
-South facing spots were mostly waist max.
+Most west facing breaks were running chest to head high.
+South facing spots were mostly waist to chest from the wrap.

-Buoys in the outer waters were running 10', rising sharply over the past few hours.
+Buoys in the outer waters were running 6-7'.
 Nearshore buoys were running 1.8' (south facing) to 3' (west facing).

 Surf Forecast: